-Parameter Direction Width none
+Parameter Direction Width

+none
-The CMD_CANCEL will interrupt any given function and discard all calculations and results.
-If CMD_CANCEL is called during boot verification, the same actions have to be performed as on failed boot measurement, see Chapter 4.10.4.

-If CMD_CANCEL is called during update of a memory slot the former value of the memory slot has to be kept if called before the physical write operation or the new value has to be persisted if called during or after the physical write operation.
+The CMD_CANCEL will interrupt any given function and discard al If CMD_CANCEL is called during boot verification, the same action as on failed boot measurement, see Chapter 4.10.4.
+If CMD_CANCEL is called during update of a memory slot the forr slot has to be kept if called before the physical write operation or th persisted if called during or after the physical write operation.
 The command may be called in every state.

-The latency (min/average/max) of CMD_CANCEL, i.e. the time between issuing CMD_CANCEL and clearing SREG_BUSY, should be denoted in the datasheets.

-Note: After calling CMD_CANCEL there may be some latency due to stopping data transfers and cleaning up internal data before the busy flag (SREG{BUSY}) is cleared and SHE becomes available for processing further commands.
-The application needs to be able to handle this situation.
+The latency (min/average/max) of CMD_CANCEL, i.e. the time be CMD_CANCEL and clearing SREG {BUSY} , should be denoted in the Note: After calling CMD_CANCEL there may be some latency due transfers and cleaning up internal data before the busy flag (SREC SHE becomes available for processing further commands.
+The app to handle this situation. hs have to be ner value of t ne new value tween issuing e datasheets to stopping of G{BUSY} is clear performed he memory has to be data ared and

 Error codes: ERC_NO_ERROR, ERC_GENERAL_ERROR